BROJ

 Long Story Short

 Born without a known last name in post-war Macedonia and raised inside the Soviet-era Child Refugee Orphanage System, young Niki is uprooted when his Polish orphanage closes in 1963.
-Sent to a harsher facility in Zgorzelec, he navigates powerful bullies, drug economies, forbidden music, and the confusing spark of first love — all while his neurodivergent genius in mathematics begins to emerge.
+Sent to a harsher facility in Zgorzelec, he navigates powerful bullies, underground economies, forbidden music, and the confusing spark of first love — all while his neurodivergent genius in mathematics begins to emerge.

 Niki’s story is a coming-of-age Cold War odyssey inspired by the real experiences of the creator’s father as one of 28,000 Macedonian children displaced during the Greek Civil War.